A Local's Guide To Florence

 Where to Stay

-The Place Firenze: I love the design and its cafe overlooking Piazza Santa Maria Novella, which is one of my favorite squares in Florence.
+The Place Firenze: We love the design and its cafe overlooking Piazza Santa Maria Novella, one of our favorite squares in Florence.
+The hotel features 20 rooms, including 10 suites, which are all designed by the famous Florentine interior designer Michele Boenan.

-Numeroventi is a super cool and upscale guesthouse in an art and design studio.
+Numeroventi is a super cool and upscale guesthouse, housed within the historic Palazzo Galli Tassi from 1510 in an art and design studio.
 It also hosts artist residency programs.

 Culture & Shopping